-- Cut the onion into a 5-7mm dice.
+- Cut the onion into a dice as finely as you can.

 - Grate the ginger.

-- Heat a heavy-based pan over a medium-high heat and add the cooking oil.
+- Heat the pan you toasted the spices in over a medium high heat and when hot add the oil.

-- Add the onions and cook for 10 minutes or until they begin to colour.
+- Add the onion and cook for 3-4 minutes until the edges start to colour up.

-- Throw in the ginger and garlic, stir and cook for a further minute.
+- Stir in the garlic and ginger and cook for 1 minute.